 Source Extraction ("Image Segmentation")

 Source Extraction is also known by the names "image segmentation" and "image labeling" in various applications.
 This procedure identifies, or detects individual objects or image features in one or more images and computes some 40 properties for each detection.
 Source Extraction provides numerous options for controlling the detection and processing of information.
 The procedure may also be used to detect objects or features that are common to an image set or that vary among the images.
-Source extraction is handled using the Source Extraction package in Mira MX x64 and Mira Pro x64.
+Source extraction is handled using the Source Extraction package in Mira Pro x64.